Do students need to have an undergraduate degree in speech-language pathology to apply?

 How many students are enrolled in the speech-language pathology program each academic year?

-Twenty-five (25) students were enrolled in the first entering class during Fall 2015.
+Thirty-six (36) students were enrolled in the class during Fall 2019.
 We expect to gradually increase our enrollment figure with future classes.

 If admitted to the program, are students able to defer entrance?